Analysis | Trump’s callous alleged comments about military veterans vs. what he’s said very publicly

 According to eyewitnesses, after a White House briefing given by the then-chairman of the Joint Chiefs of Staff, General Joe Dunford, Trump turned to aides and said, “That guy is smart.
 Why did he join the military?”

-The author of the piece, Jeffrey Goldberg, quotes people around Trump saying he genuinely doesn’t have regard for people who died for their country, viewing them as having failed — and has even derided or at least not understood their decisions to serve in the first place.
+The author of the piece, Jeffrey Goldberg, quotes people around Trump saying he genuinely does not have regard for people who died for their country, viewing them as having failed — and has even derided or at least not understood their decisions to serve in the first place.

 Trump has employed the “sucker” language when it comes to the military and questioned what the United States gets out of protecting Western Europe.
 After announcing the removal of troops stationed in Germany earlier this year, Trump said, “Germany is not paying for it.
 So why should we leave them if they were not — we don’t want to be the suckers anymore.”
 (The North Atlantic Treaty Organization is generally intended to protect the Western world — the “common defense” — not just Germany or even Europe.)